 Common Good Grant

-The Common Good Grant Committee is pleased to request proposals from community organizations for this year's grant.
+The Common Good Grant program is pleased to request proposals from community organizations for this year's grant.
 Local non-profits that serve the greater Brunswick area (Brunswick, Harpswell, Georgetown, Phippsburg, Freeport, Topsham, Bath, Bowdoinham, Woolwich, Lisbon, Lisbon Falls, Bowdoin and Yarmouth) are invited to apply.
-To learn more about the grant and/or apply, click here.
-All applications must be postmarked by Friday, January 30, 2015.
+Look for more information and details about the application process later this fall.

 Since 2001, an anonymous alumni donor has contributed $10,000 annually for Bowdoin students to allocate to local agencies looking for funding to start new initiatives and maintain existing programs.
 Acting much like a community foundation, students that are a part of the program solicit donations to augment the grant base and evaluate grant proposals to determine which local non-profits will receive the Common Good Grants each spring.
 The purpose of the program is to provide students the opportunity to learn about grants, foundations, and philanthropy while becoming familiar with local non-profit organizations.

 Participating in the Common Good Grant program is a rewarding and educational experience for the members of both the grant and development committees, as they are able to take part in the philanthropic process from beginning to end.
 Not only designed to strengthen the bonds between Bowdoin College and the greater Brunswick community by honoring local non-profits, the program also empowers students by helping them to make a difference in their community through an educational experience.